Today is the moment - the right time and place for cooperation and progress

-As stated above, neoliberalist capitalism is a worldwide system, and changing it requires joint activity of anti-establishment people.
-Therefore, SKP is involved in the European left-wing and the global network of the world's communists and labour parties.
-SKP has an active role in the global dialogue politics started by an initiative by the Chinese communist party to achieve a better future for a shared humanity.
+As stated above, neoliberalist capitalism is a worldwide system, and changing it requires joint activity of antiestablishment people.
+Therefore, the Communist Party of Finland is involved in the European Left Party and the International SOLID network of the Communists and Workers´s Parties.
+The Communist party of Finland has an active role in the global dialogue politics initiated by the Communist party of China to achieve a better future for a shared humanity of mankind.

 Us in SKP think in a Marxist way and, like Lenin, that we need now a new culture of mass participation, work and activity to build a different Finland, Europe and a better world.
 The change work must contain the communist thought of fairness, equality and sharing.
 The cooperation must include the feminist thought of uniting the battle and equal rights to all genders and people including different mass movements aiming to minority liberation like the LGBTIQ -movement.

 Building the future must include environmentally aware thinking that demands changing the planet to universal common good and system change.
 Important in the change is also to include all different people inviting pluralistic vision of participatory democracy that all people have the right to start forming democratic collectives and start to decide about their own affairs locally and collectively.